pry/pry/README.markdown

     => 100
     pry(Hello):1>

-If we just want to go back one level of nesting we can of course just use the `quit` or `exit` or `back` commands.
+If we just want to go back one level of nesting we can of course use the `quit` or `exit` or `back` commands.

 To break out of all levels of Pry nesting and return immediately to the calling process use `exit_all`:

-    pry("friend":3) exit_all
+    pry("friend":3)> exit_all
     Ending Pry session for "friend"
     Ending Pry session for 100
     Ending Pry session for Hello